New Year, New Me… ntal Breakdown

 • Discipline appears on January 1st

-None of that holds up under pressure.
+None of that holds up.

-What actually happens is simpler:
+What actually happens:

 • The calendar changes

-• Life does not
+• Life doesn’t

-• Old habits resurface by week three
+• Old habits come back

 • Guilt replaces momentum